 You can search for flight in a particular month on SkyScanner, which is a very efficient way to see at a glance what days in the month offer you the cheapest flights.
 Simple select “Whole Month” under “depart” or “return”.

 Avoiding travel in high-season is another proven way to save on the costs of travel.
-If you can travel off-season you will avoid high prices of both flights and accommodation.
+If you can travel off-season or in the shoulder season, you will get better value on flights, accommodation and possible tours.
 You will also avoid massively crowded tourist attractions.

 Free and Cheap Accommodation